-> Snap Projections allows you to create quick and efficient financial plans to help answer your client's questions.
+Snap Projections allows you to create quick and efficient financial plans to help answer your client's questions.
 In some cases, you may want to expand on the basic settings and assumptions in Snap Projections to further refine your plan.
-The following checklist was developed through our Paraplanning Service to help you review your plans and to provide optional prompts for consideration.
+The following checklist was developed through conversations with Snap users to help you review your plans and to provide optional prompts for consideration.

-> The checklist is structured in three parts:
+The checklist is structured in three parts:

 - Plan Construction - This section covers the base plan itself to confirm if data has been entered into Snap correctly and that the underlying assumptions are in line with the client's situation.